karlbuscheck/darkhorse-regression/README.md

 ## Acknowledgements

-This notebook on Lasso, Ridge, and Elastic Net builds on a lecture by Tao Li, Associate Professor in the Department of Information & Analytics at Santa Clara University's Leavey School of Business.
+This notebook builds on a lecture by Tao Li, Associate Professor in the Department of Information & Analytics at Santa Clara University's Leavey School of Business.
 Many thanks to Professor Li for delivering lectures that spark continued exploration.